 The Gaylord-Pickens Museum, home of the Oklahoma Hall of Fame is honored to host “Cowboys and Indians,” showcasing artwork by Oklahoma Hall of Fame Members Harold T. “H” Holden and Mike Larsen, in our Tulsa World | Lorton Family Gallery.

 Both artists have spent their careers capturing their history and heritage and staying true to the subjects who inspire them.
-Featuring drawings, paintings and sculptures by the prolific, Oklahoma artists, the exhibition will remain on display through August 26, 2017.more
+Featuring paintings and sculptures by these prolific Oklahoma artists, the exhibition will remain on display through August 26, 2017.

 For more information about our temporary exhibits or the Museum's Tulsa World | Lorton Family Gallery, contact Marissa Raglin at 405.523.3231 or